vmleon/OKE-first-steps/README.md

 ![Architecture](images/use-case.jpg)

-What do we cover?
+# What do we cover?

 - Create a Kubernetes cluster with Oracle Cloud.
-- Explain virtual machines, containers, Docker, registry, and Kubernetes.
+- Explain virtual machines, containers, Docker, container registry, and Kubernetes.
 - Dockerize your application.
 - Run your application locally with Docker.
 - Configure `kubectl` to talk to your cluster.
 - Deploy your application in OKE.
+- Scale up and down your application

 ---